d6y/richard.dallaway.com/_posts/2015-01-16-lift-26-release.md

 ## MongoDB Improvements

-Lift 2.6 includes quite a few upgrades for MonoDB support:
+Lift 2.6 includes quite a few upgrades for MongoDB support:

 - the new `MongoClient` interface has been adopted, for the [new and better way](http://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html) of connecting to Mongo;
 - JodaTime is supported via `JodaTimeField`;